mahshad76/CatApp/README.md

 - Bottom Navigation (BottomNavigationView): Appears when a card in the RecyclerView is selected, enabling navigation between sections within the new activity.

+# 📚 Libraries Used

+- Retrofit: For making HTTP requests to the remote API.

+- OkHttp: As the underlying HTTP client for handling network calls efficiently.

+- Gson: For parsing and converting JSON data to and from Kotlin objects.

+# ⚙️ Architecture
+- Model: Holds the data models and logic.
+- View: Responsible for the UI elements and display of data (XML layouts and Activities/Fragments).
+- Controller: Handles user input, manages View updates, and interacts with the Model.